oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_daal4py_GettingStarted/README.md

 ## Key Implementation Details

 - This get started sample code is implemented for CPUs using the Python language.
-The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python* as part of the Intel(R) AI Tools.
+The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python* as part of the Intel AI Tools.

-- The Intel® oneAPI Data Analytics Library (oneDAL) is ready for use once you finish the Intel(R) AI Tools installation and have run the post installation script.
+- The Intel® oneAPI Data Analytics Library (oneDAL) is ready for use once you finish the Intel AI Tools installation and have run the post installation script.

 ## Environment Setup